How often to give your newborn a bath

 A bath 2-3 times a week is enough to keep your newborn clean.
-But if your baby really likes baths, a bath once a day is fine too.
+But if your baby really likes baths, your baby can bath once a day.
 Bathing more than this can dry out your baby’s skin.

 You can keep your baby’s genitals clean between baths by using warm water and cotton wool.